Svastikkka/DS-AND-ALGO/course: prepare for the certified kubernetes administrators certification with live practice tests right in your browser - cka/killerShell/Mock Test 1.md

 Question 16 | Update CoreDNS Configuration

+Solve this question on: `ssh cka5774`

+The CoreDNS configuration in the cluster needs to be updated:

+1. Make a backup of the existing configuration Yaml and store it at `/opt/course/16/coredns_backup.yaml`.
+You should be able to fast recover from the backup

+2. Update the CoreDNS configuration in the cluster so that DNS resolution for `SERVICE.NAMESPACE.custom-domain` will work exactly like and in addition to `SERVICE.NAMESPACE.cluster.local`

+Test your configuration for example from a Pod with busybox:1 image.
+These commands should result in an IP address:

 - Step 1: Get config map
 ```bash
 kubectl get cm coredns -n kube-system -o yaml > coredns.yaml